CunninghamW/Calories_burned_by_heartrate/README.md

-# Calories Burned from Hear Rate Calculator
+# Calories Burned from Heart Rate Calculator

 An interactive Streamlit web application that estimates calories burned during a workout using heart rate–based formulas.
 The app collects user metrics such as age, sex, weight, workout duration, and average heart rate, with optional VO₂ max support, to calculate calorie expenditure.